dhcai21/RVHaplo/README.md

 `-n1 | --num_read_1`

 Minimum number of reads for calculating the conditional probability given one conditional site.
 For example, P(A|B).
+A large value of n1 will improve the precision of detecting SNV sites, but the recall may reduce because some SNVs from low-abundant haplotypes are missed.
+If you are more concerned about the quality of reconstructed haplotypes instead of reconstructing the low-abundant haplotypes, you can set a large value of n1.

 `-n2 | --num_read_2`

 The minimum number of reads for calculating the conditional probability given more than one conditional site.
 For example, P(A|B1,B2,B3,...).
 As the number of reads covering more SNVs sites will reduce, we allow a smaller number of reads for calculating the conditional probability given more conditional sites compared to only given one conditional site.
+A large value of n1 will improve the precision of detecting SNV sites, but the recall may reduce because some SNVs from low-abundant haplotypes are missed.
+If you are more concerned about the quality of reconstructed haplotypes instead of reconstructing the low-abundant haplotypes, you can set a large value of n2.

 `-g  | --gap`